gabrielbdornas/braicode/pages/002-02-variables.md

 ## Variable Names

 Officially, variable names in Python can be any length and can consist of uppercase and lowercase letters (A-Z, a-z), digits (0-9), and the underscore character (_).
-They are case-sensitive.
-Lowercase and uppercase letters are not the same.
+They are case-sensitive, which means that lowercase and uppercase letters are not the same.
 The Use of the underscore character is significant as well.
 An additional restriction is that, although a variable name can contain digits, the first character of a variable name cannot be a digit.
 It is worthwhile to give a variable a name that is descriptive enough to make clear what it is being used for.

-The [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/), also known as PEP 8, contains [Naming Conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions) suggested snake case standards for variable names.
+The [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/), also known as PEP 8, contains [Naming Conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions) suggesting [snake case](https://en.wikipedia.org/wiki/Snake_case) standards for variable names.
 This pattern ensures that words are lowercase and separated by underscores, as we're using here.

 The Python language reserves a small set of [keywords](https://realpython.com/python-variables/#reserved-words-keywords) that designate special language functionality.
 No object or variables can have the same name as a reserved word.